-In addition, as a U.S. government contractor, we are required to comply with applicable laws, regulations and standards relating to our accounting practices, including unique accounting requirements regarding allowable and unallowable costs, and are subject to periodic audits and reviews.
+In addition, as a U.S. government contractor, we are required to comply with applicable laws, regulations and standards, including relating to our accounting practices, such as unique accounting requirements regarding allowable and unallowable costs, and are subject to periodic audits and reviews.
 As part of any such audit or review, the U.S. government may review the adequacy of, and our compliance with, our internal control systems and policies, including those relating to our purchasing, property, estimating, compensation and management information systems.
 Based on the results of its audits, the U.S. government may adjust our agreement-related costs and fees, including allocated indirect costs.
 This adjustment could impact the amount of revenue reported on a historic basis and could impact our cash flows under the contract prospectively.
 In addition, in the event the U.S. government determines that certain costs and fees were unallowable or determines that the allocated indirect cost rate was higher than the actual indirect cost rate, it would be entitled to recoup any overpayment from us as a result.

-In addition, if an audit or review uncovers any improper or illegal activity, we may be subject to civil and criminal penalties and administrative sanctions, including termination of our agreements, forfeiture of profits, suspension of payments, fines and suspension or prohibition from doing business with the U.S. government.
+Complying with these regulations may also require us to put in place controls and procedures to monitor compliance with applicable regulations that may be costly or not possible.
+Failure to comply with the terms of our government contracts or applicable regulations, or an unfavorable audit may subject us to civil and criminal penalties and administrative sanctions, including termination of our agreements, forfeiture of profits, suspension of payments, fines and suspension or prohibition from doing business with the U.S. government.
 We could also suffer serious harm to our reputation if allegations of impropriety were made against us, which could cause our stock price to decline.
 Further, as a U.S. government contractor, we are subject to an increased risk of investigations, criminal prosecution, civil fraud, whistleblower lawsuits and other legal actions and liabilities as compared to private sector commercial companies.
 In addition, the qui tam provisions of the civil FCA authorize a private person to file civil actions on behalf of the federal and state governments and retain a share of any recovery, which can include treble damages and civil penalties.